-- in a community of teachers, staff, parents, and parish family joined in partnership to educate our children in Catholic faith and values. - in a setting of academic excellence and high expectations serving a diverse population of PreK-Grade 8 students on Cape Cod. - in an environment that inspires the pursuit of knowledge, promotes service, and instills leadership. - in a school culture that provides opportunities for each student to attain full potential as a caring citizen and person of faith. - under the guidance and direction of a dedicated and committed faculty who values success for each student. - with opportunities to explore growth in the arts, in athletics, and in a growing variety of extracurricular experiences. - in an environment that inspires the pursuit of knowledge, promotes service, and instills leadership. - in a school culture that provides opportunities for each student to attain full potential as a caring citizen and person of faith. - with an understanding of mutual respect for each individual. - as successful, competent young men and women.
+- in a community of teachers, staff, parents, and parish family joined in partnership to educate our children in Catholic faith and values. - in a setting of academic excellence serving a diverse population of PreK-Grade 8 students on Cape Cod. - in an environment that inspires the pursuit of knowledge, promotes service, and instills leadership. - in a school culture that provides opportunities for each student to attain full potential as a caring citizen and person of faith. - under the guidance and direction of a dedicated and committed faculty who values success for each student. - with opportunities to explore growth in the arts, in athletics, and in a growing variety of extracurricular experiences. - with an understanding of mutual respect for each individual. - as successful, competent young men and women. - while being respectful, responsible, and safe.